 60% of pregnancy losses are attributed to chromosomal abnormalities in the fetus.

 There is 50% risk of miscarriage if you get pregnant after 40 because chances of aneuploidy (addition of extra chromosomes) are much higher.
-The risk of miscarriage is only around 10% in women under 35.
+In women under 35, the risk of miscarriage is only around 10%, given all other factors are normal.

 The egg quality of women starts to deteriorate as they start aging and that further increases the risk of miscarriage.
 Pre-implantation genetic screening (PGS) could be helpful, if: